isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 5.&nbsp;Let me start by reiterating why we saw a need for this Bill.

 {:start="6"}
 6.&nbsp;The victims of online harms are not just statistics.
 They may be our children, classmates, colleagues or neighbours.
-Their confidence, studies, and indeed, their livelihoods can be shaken and seriously affected.&nbsp;&nbsp;
+Their confidence, studies, and indeed, their livelihoods can be shaken and seriously affected.

 {:start="7"}
 7.&nbsp;For one Primary 4 student, cyberbullying reared its ugly head when she started using Instagram.